huydatvn/GitPhenika/readme.txt

-HELLO THE GIOI
+HELLO WORLD
-TAO LA HUY
+TOI LA DAT
-TAO AN CUT
+This line was added from GitHub.